DockerDemos/vm-docker-bench/README.md

 ![Graph of (Modified) Sysbench File I/O tests (25), Transfer Speed Comparison](/images/bench_io_mod-results.png?raw=true "Graph of (Modified) Sysbench File I/O tests (25), Transfer Speed Comparison")

+File I/O measured over 25 consecutive tests with 25 consecutive Docker containers shows little surprising results between the primary system with or without a hypervisor.
+Over the entirety of the testing, there is little difference between the two, with each averaging a transfer speed of about 1.7 Mb/second or so to their local disks.

+The control system, however, is a VM backed by an enterprise storage array.
+The transfer speeds start to climb significantly shortly after the third test as the array identifies the blocks used by the VM as "hot" and transfers them from conventional storage onto solid-state disks.
+While this has no bearing on the hypervisor vs. no hypervisor testing, it's an excellent argument for using an enterprise storage array for Docker containers that have a significant amount of file I/O, whether or not the host is physical or virtual.

-##<a name='ack'>Acknowledgements</a>##
+##<a name='ack'>Acknowledgments</a>##

 Thanks to:

-Boden Russell [\(http://bodenr.blogspot.com\)](http://bodenr.blogspot.com) for the initial benchmarking test and methodology used in his [KVM and Docker LXC Benchmarking with OpenStack](http://bodenr.blogspot.com/2014/05/kvm-and-docker-lxc-benchmarking-with.html) article, much of which I've tweaked or repurposed here.
+Boden Russell [\(http://bodenr.blogspot.com\)](http://bodenr.blogspot.com) for the initial benchmarking test and methodology used in his [KVM and Docker LXC Benchmarking with OpenStack](http://bodenr.blogspot.com/2014/05/kvm-and-docker-lxc-benchmarking-with.html) article, much of which I've tweaked or re-purposed here.

 Falko Timme [\(https://twitter.com/falko\)](https://twitter.com/falko) for his [HowtoForge article with basic guidance on benchmarking with Sysbench](http://www.howtoforge.com/how-to-benchmark-your-system-cpu-file-io-mysql-with-sysbench).